-The Government of the Northwest Territories (GNWT) has a responsibility to all residents to develop and implement an integrated, long-range plan for creating a territory where all our people, communities and regions share in the benefits of a healthy, just, sustainable and prosperous society.
-We want to see an NWT where our people can thrive and be healthy, where a well-managed environment contributes to our economic wellbeing and quality of life, and where a strong economy provides jobs and opportunities for our communities as well as funding for government programs.
+The Government of the Northwest Territories (GNWT) has a responsibility to all residents to develop and implement an integrated, long-range plan for creating a territory where all of our people, communities and regions share in the benefits of a healthy, just, sustainable and prosperous society.
+We want to see a Northwest Territories (NWT) where our people can thrive and be healthy, where a well-managed environment contributes to our economic well-being and quality of life, and where a strong economy provides jobs and opportunities for our communities as well as funding for government programs.

-The GNWT is committed to achieving this vision of social progress, environmental sustainability and economic development built on a foundation of strong consensus government and the priorities agreed upon by all Members of the 18th Legislative Assembly.
+The GNWT remains committed to achieving this vision of social progress, environmental sustainability and economic development built on a foundation of strong consensus government and the revised priorities agreed upon by all Members of the 18th Legislative Assembly.